by Margaret Moore

 …and that Hallorann is axed to death directly under Chief Bear Paw, is what lead me to realize one of the most complex theories my research has revealed.

-I’ve written about this extensively elsewhere, but it’s worth noting here that Jack has a certain minotaur quality to him, so it’s apt, perhaps that a “buffalo” chief should underwrite his downfall, while a “bear” chief should overwrite the downfall of one of Danny’s protectors.
+It’s worth noting here that Jack has a certain minotaur quality to him, so it’s apt, perhaps that a “buffalo” chief should underwrite his downfall, while a “bear” chief should overwrite the downfall of one of Danny’s protectors.

 Also, this piece appears only in conjunction with a Colville painting, and I have a theory about how the Colville Indian Reservation is a likely subtext at play here.